In principle I

 University of Maryland, College Park campus.
 In practice, it is much

 easier to supervise a graduate student enrolled in either:

 Department of Chemistry and Biochemistry (CHEM)

-CHEM.
-Prospective students are encouraged to research the
+respective departments and differ in important ways.
+Prospective students are encouraged to research

 their background and educational goals.
 In general, a student with an undergraduate

 major of Chemistry or Chemical Engineering may deem CHEM to be a better